 If you feel as though you’re spending more money than you’d like to be, it’s time to track your expenses.
 You can do this with a pen and paper on download an app like Monzo to give you a helping hand in tracking every transaction you make.

 Track your expenses for a month, to see how much you are spending on bills, groceries, meals out and entertainment.
 Categorise all of your expenses and then see how they shape up compared to your income.
 Is there areas you’d like to cut back on?

 After tracking your expenses, it’s time to set a budget.
 There are many different budgeting methods, a popular one is zero based budgeting, where you allocate every penny of your income to different spending categories (including savings and debt payments).

 Think about how much you would like to realistically spend within each category, and then write it down.
 You can track your progress against your budget in Excel or even pen and paper- whichever way works best for you.

 Your budget might take a couple of months to get it exactly right, and you can make tweaks to your budget plan every month to ensure it is in line with the events and expenditure you have lined up that particular month.

 The best way to spend less money is to use a budget plan to ensure you don’t overspend in areas that you would prefer to cut back on.

 Review Your Bills

-Take a look at all of your direct debits- could you cut any of them out?
+There are lots of simple ways to save money– start by taking a look at all of your direct debits- could you cut any of them out?
 Or maybe you could switch to a different provider?